Mathématique: Chapter 48

 “Significantly more interested,” Rush admitted.

 On the first of October, Rush stood in the center of Killian Court, his hands in his pockets, contemplating the illuminated colonnade of MIT’s Building 10.
-Students passed him, singly or in small clusters, ill-defined silhouettes in the darkness.
-Above him, the night sky was clear.
-He looked up at the faint and scattered stars, dimmed by ambient light pollution.
-The wind stripped the occasional leaf off the trees on either side of the open court.
+Students passed him, singly or in small clusters, their silhouettes ill-defined in the dark.
+Above, the night sky was clear.
+He studied the faint and scattered stars, dimmed by ambient light pollution.
+The wind stripped the occasional leaf from the trees on either side of the open court.
 It was the back of nine in the evening.

-Apparently, no one he had known was concerned enough about him to raise any kind of alarm.
-To file a missing persons report at a minimum.
-He felt fairly certain that the unexplained disappearance of a relatively famous cryptographer would not go unnoticed by the popular press; he therefore concluded he had not been reported missing.
+Apparently, no one he’d known was concerned enough to raise any kind of alarm.
+To file a missing persons report.
+He’d been a public figure.
+Sort of.
+Shouldn’t the unexplained disappearance of a relatively famous mathematician be noticed by the popular press?

 Was no one looking for him?

-Perhaps it wasn’t so mysterious that he had no friends.
+Perhaps it wasn’t so mysterious.
 He’d certainly had some kind of chip on his shoulder, circa eighteen months ago.
 Did he still have one?
 A phantom shoulder chip, the mental equivalent of phantom limb pain?
-He wasn’t sure.
+He thought yes, given the ease with which he could pull the struts from Eli’s exuberant monologues.

-“Hey,” Eli said, his voice carrying over the sound of the wind in the trees.
-“Hey, Dave.”
+“Hey!”
+Eli’s voice carried over the rush of the wind in the trees.
+“Dave!”

-Rush turned to see the young man coming toward him with a backpack slung sloppily over one shoulder, distorting the dark outline he cut against the lights lining the perimeter of Killian Court.
-He was accompanied by another young man, who was closer to Rush’s height and build than Eli’s.
-He had an instrument case slung across his back.
+Eli waved.
+The lad had a backpack slung over one shoulder, distorting the dark outline he cut against the lights of Killian Court.
+He was accompanied by another young man with an instrument case slung across his back.

 “Hello,” Rush replied.